By Leyla Moudden

 Leyla Moudden, is a naturopath and director of education for Enzymedica.
 Leyla recommends their TheraBlendTM enzymes, which are scientifically based on a selection of multiple enzyme strains.
 This means, whatever your digestive reaction, or food intolerance, there is an enzyme product in the Enzymedica range that will significantly help your digestive system this Christmas.

+Hopefully those Christmas food intolerance swaps will help you out during the holidays.
 Learn how to optimize your health through shrewd food choices courtesy of WHAT IS FUNCTIONAL NUTRITION?